 If you are in need of health insurance coverage and you choose not to participate in the new plan, other options may be available to you.
 The Federal Government has established health insurance exchanges that allow families and individuals in need of health insurance coverage to compare coverage and pricing from a variety of different insurance companies offering plans in your area.
 The PPACA also required employer plans to continue to provide dependent coverage to their employee’s dependents up to age 26.
 Additionally the PPACA expanded Medicaid eligibility in many States including NJ.
 To determine if you might be eligible for the expanded Medicaid coverage, you will also need to apply through your state healthcare exchange.
 For additional information, including information about the health care law, finding insurance options, and accessing your state’s health insurance exchange, please refer to http://www.healthcare.gov.

 All students should be reminded that the Federal Government is now requiring that all citizens be covered by a PPACA compliant plan or they will be subject to tax liabilities beginning January 2014.
+Starting in 2019 this requirement has been repealed at the federal level, but is now being required at the state level in certain states, including NJ.
 Students are encouraged to review their insurance options prior to waiving or enrolling in the plan offered through The College.

 The additional information provided is meant to assist you in your decision making about health insurance coverage, but is not offered as nor should it be construed as or relied upon as legal advice or complete and comprehensive information about your current policy, available coverage or health insurance law.
 For additional information, including information about the health care law, finding insurance options, and accessing the health insurance marketplace, please refer to http://www.healthcare.gov.